 The SMART acronym is a popular framework for goal-setting:

-Cairns goes on to break down how this goal fits within the SMART framework:
+Cairns goes on to break down how this goal fits within the SMART goals framework:

 Bill Sebald says that Greenlane also follows the SMART framework because “making sure your goals pass these qualifiers gives them a realistic chance of being hit.
 From there, it’s simply a matter of checking in often and executing your milestones effectively.”